philipkiely/philipkiely.com/src/blogs/essays/ebook_format.md

 Delivering readers a document with professional-level formatting is essential for earning their trust and making them feel like they have spent their money well.
 If your ebook is well-formatted, it is easier to believe that it is also well-researched, comprehensively edited, and written with care.
 These first impressions inform how receptive your brand-new reader will be to your ideas.

+This guide is written for the MacOS operating system and requires Microsoft Word.
+If you don't have and don't want to develop basic familiarity with Markdown and the Terminal, you can write your book in Microsoft Word directly and then start at Stage 2.

 ## Stage 1: Writing in Markdown

 I write books in Markdown because it works well with my brain.
 I personally use VSCode but any markdown editor works.
 I like Markdown because it gives just the right amount of structure to organize ideas early but doesn't weigh me down with unnecessary formatting decisions while I am drafting.
 Also, a few key pieces of syntax translate well to file formats used later in the process.